-Expect to feel your body being challenged to do feats it has never done before.
+Expect to feel your body challenged to do feats it has never done before.
 Expect your mind and spirit to be asked to take risks.

-Enter a salsa dancing clubs and WOW!, you’ll see how it’s a multi-sensory experience: it’s all about every detail— from the lights to the music, to the smell, to the feel of your body and your partner’s body, to the energy of the crowd.
-This is such a cool experience!
+Enter a salsa dancing club, and WOW, you will see how it is a multi-sensory experience: it is all about every detail— from the lights to the music, to the smell, to the feel of your body and your partner’s body, to the energy of the crowd.

-So it pays to look at the discipline of dancing holistically.
+So it pays to look at the discipline of salsa dancing holistically.
 What you rehearse on the dance floor as well as what you do outside of it all impacts your every performance.